 and

-upon completion of the first Transfer of the Play Areas and Green Space for that Phase to the Management Company pay the Management Company Monitoring Payment, the ManCo Monitoring Sum and the LEMP Monitoring Sum to the District Council.
+upon completion of the first Transfer of the Play Areas and Green Space for that Phase to the Management Company pay the Management Company Monitoring Payment and the LEMP Monitoring Sum to the District Council.

 Prior to the first transfer of any the Play Areas and Green Space for a Phase to the Management Company, the Owner will submit for approval to the District Council and gain written approval from the District Council to the Management Scheme.